masiur/just-wp-log/readme.txt

 = Does this plugin affect site performance? =

 Just Log is designed to be lightweight and only consumes resources when actively logging.
-The SQLite database provides efficient storage without the overhead of using your main WordPress database tables.
+It creates a separate table in your WordPress database to store logs efficiently.

 = Can I use this on a production site? =